Announcing our Precision Reference Headphone Amplifier - a USB Dongle

 • Frequency response 5-40kHz in DSD, PCM >88.2kHz conditions

-• Hardware volume control support on USB interface
+• Hardware volume control supported on USB interface

 • Customized up-sampling filter for time domain optimized performance